 North Bay offers plenty of opportunities to dine and unwind, with numerous restaurants and great local microbreweries.
 You’ll also find a fantastic, year-round farmers market, a number of local galleries, and a waterfront miniature railway and carousel.

-When is the best time to stay in a vacation rental in North Bay?
+The best time to stay in a vacation rental in North Bay

 The only warm months in North Bay are June through August.
 Temperatures are comfortable, and rainfall is moderate.
 It's an excellent time to enjoy North Bay's 43 sandy beach access points or to angle for Lake Nipissing's 44 varieties of fish, including northern pike and walleye.
 Autumn in North Bay turns chilly, with a chance of rain or early snow.
 It's still a good time to enjoy the outdoors, perhaps at the nearby Laurier Woods Conservation Area for some birding.